-Students are expected to cooperate with staff members in providing information concerning violations of any rules or policies; they may receive disciplinary action for withholding relevant information.
+Students are expected to be respectful and cooperate with all faculty, staff, and those acting under authority of faculty/staff.
+This includes providing information concerning violations of any rules or policies; they may receive disciplinary action for withholding relevant information.